tmcfarlin412/tmcfarlin412.github.io/_drafts/2018-10-12-google-api-promises.md

 |Queries per 100 seconds per user|1,000|
 |Queries per 100 seconds|10,000|

 if you exceed these quotas, Google will not deliver the requested data associated with the API call.
-Instead, you will receive an error message as such
+Instead, you will receive an error message:

 ```
 {